guildai/guildai/guild/tests/guildfiles.md

     >>> gf.src
     '.../samples/projects/mnist-pkg/guild.yml'

-## Loading a guildfile from a file
+## Loading a Guild file from a file

 Use `from_file` to load a guildfile from a file directly: